There Are Loads Of Great Day Trips From Edinburgh!

 Holy Island, Alnwick Castle, Northumberland

-Yes, heading into England should be a consideration if you’re in Edinburgh.
-We mentioned up above that we would recommend a trip!
-While the border with England is a ways south of Edinburgh, there’s one area in particular that’s worth your time.
+While the border with England is quite a bit south of Edinburgh, there’s one area, in particular, that’s worth your time.

 You can learn all about the rich history as the castle was built back in the 6th century and remains to this day a place of pilgrimage.
 To learn more, check out the Northumberland website for Holy Island.